visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 ### Accessibility

 As of 23rd September 2019, all new Public Sector bodies are legally required to ensure their websites and apps are “perceivable, operable, understandable and robust” by complying with WCAG 2.1 Accessibility Guidelines AA Standard.
+In October 2023, this requirement was upgraded to WCAG 2.2 AA standard.
 Therefore, all Digital Partners must adhere to current version of VisitScotland's **Digital Accessibility Standards** document when producing any new digital asset, providing any documentation asked for therein.

 ### Readability